umd-mith/webvtt-player/README.md

 # webvtt-player

-*webvtt-player* is a [React] component that lets you play an audio file while view its [WebVTT] subtitles as a an interactive transcript.
-Take a look at the [example site] to get a sense of what it does.
+*webvtt-player* is a [React] component that lets you play an audio file while viewing its [WebVTT] subtitles as a an interactive transcript.
+Take a look at the [example site] to get a sense of what this means.

 ```bash
 $ npm install webvtt-player